jpype-project/jpype/doc/userguide.rst

   can be placed on classes or functions to augment them with Java specific information. (`@JImplements`_, `@JOverride`_, `@JImplementationFor`_)

-Customized classes and Special functions
+Mapping Java syntax to Python
-  Some concepts such as Java try with resources can be mapped into Python directly (as the with statement), or Java try, throw, catch mapping to Python try, raise, except.
+  Many Java concepts like try with resources can be mapped into Python directly (as the ``with`` statement), or Java try, throw, catch mapping to Python try, raise, except.
 Others such as synchronize do not have an exact Python match.
-Those have instead been mapped to special functions.
+Those have instead been mapped to special functions that interact with Python syntax..
   (synchronized_, `with`, `try`, import_)

 JVM control functions